 In the proofreading test, the candidate is given two versions of a document: The first is a typed page, double-spaced and covered with corrections handwritten by a copyeditor.
 This is typically called the manuscript.
 The second is a typeset page—it looks like a photocopy of a page of a published book.
 The second was typeset from the first, and if all has gone well, the hand-marked corrections will have been incorporated into the typeset (final) version.

 The test instructions say to proofread the typeset version, not to mark on the manuscript, and to query anything that isn’t clear.
 Experienced proofreaders know to read the typeset version against the manuscript very closely, comparing the two, looking at every letter and space and punctuation mark to make sure that the two versions are identical and that no text has been added or deleted by accident.
 In the olden days, two people would share the task: one would read the original aloud, including punctuation and corrections, while the other followed along in the typeset version.

 Naturally, the typeset version has errors in it—after all, it’s a test.
 The errors are of three main types: (1) the typesetters failed to make a requested correction, (2) the typesetters introduced a new error in a place where no correction was marked, and (3) the typesetters followed the editor’s marking accurately, but the editor’s marking was incorrect.
 The third type should be rare.

-The idea is to correct the first two kinds of errors without querying, and query the third kind.**
+IMPORTANT: The idea is to correct the first two kinds of errors without querying, and query only the third kind.**

 Simple enough?
 Evidently not quite, for job candidates go wrong in two ways.
 First, they fail to compare closely enough, so in passages where all seems well in the typeset version, they miss the second type of error.